andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/analyzing-swift-protocol-extensions-and-c-abstract-classes.md

 What got me thinking about this?
 Well, I was re-watching [Protocol Oriented Programming][2] the other day and was digesting some of the arguments for why protocols often serve as better abstractions than classes.
 When classes are used to model a generalized abstraction, the only way they do it is through inheritance.
 Subclasses of some other, more generalized, base class will automatically be able to behave the same and store the same state as that base class by virtue of inheritance.

-Protocols on the other hand, model abstraction through composable template-like descriptions: &#8220;Adopters of this protocol will do [x, y, and z] by implementing [function x, function y, and function z] and will have [property a, and property b]&#8221;, etc&#8230; But they define a template only – no implementations are defined within a protocol.
+Protocols on the other hand, model abstraction through composable template-like descriptions: "Adopters of this protocol will do [x, y, and z] by implementing [function x, function y, and function z] and will have [property a, and property b]&#8221;, etc&#8230; But they define a template only – no implementations are defined within a protocol.

 In C#, we have a similar mechanism to protocols called interfaces.
 The same paradigm of defining a template with no implementations exists in C# when we use an interface to model some abstraction.
 C#, of course, also has classes and can pass along behavior and state to subclasses through inheritance.